Tarris Reed Jr. steals show as Michigan basketball hammers Northwood 92-45 in exhibition

 Reed was fouled on his first touch on the other side of the media timeout and split the pair of free throws.
 On the next possession, he was the beneficiary of a Timberwolves turnover and he took the ball coast-to-coast for a dunk.
 He added two more defensive rebounds — one when he was on the perimeter matched up with a guard and another when he crashed the glass — then two on the offensive end, the last of which led to an offensive rebound.

-Reed exited the game with 3:22 left to play in the first half and sat the rest of the way.
+Reed exited the game with 3:22 left to play in the first half.

 RAINER SABIN: Michigan football losing the perception battle as fury over sign-stealing scandal mounts